briannval/simple-quiz-system/README.md

 ## User Story

+X = question
+Y = quiz
 - As a user, I want to be able to create a quiz.
-  Example of ADD X to Y, where X = questions, and Y = quiz.
+  Example of ADD multiple X to Y, where X = questions, and Y = quiz.
 Users will be able to add X to Y in a sense.
 - As a user, I want to be able to attempt another user's quiz.
-  View all the X in Y.
+  Example of LIST all the X in Y
 - As a user, I want to be able to get feedback on my attempt.
-- As a user, I want to be able to star another user's quiz.
-- As a user, I want to be able to create multiple choice questions.
-- As a user, I want to be able to create number answer questions.
-- As a user, I want to be able to create true false questions.
+- As a user, I want to be able to create questions.